 In video production, shotgun microphone is widely regarded as the go-to standard for getting high-quality audio.
 As we all know, audio quality is key to video recording.
-That’s the reason why it’s important to select the right microphone and use it appropriately.
+That’s the reason why it’s important to select the right mic and use it appropriately.
 So what is a shotgun microphone used for?
 Before that, let’s have a brief understanding of it.

 What is a shotgun microphone?